 Time to move onto the due diligence part (which is really an extension of the above process of understanding the problem, stakeholder engagement, and value proposition steps above).
 This stage often frustrates front line providers because we don’t necessarily think about the same things they do, and conflicts arise.
 Fear not, there are things you can do to ease the process.

-Stay tuned for part 2 of this series that goes through the nitty-gritty of how to speak the language of stakeholders from privacy, security, finance, and other corporate departments that is required to get the project off the ground.
+Sign up for the rest of this series that goes through the nitty-gritty of how to speak the language of stakeholders from privacy, security, finance, and other corporate departments that is required to get the project off the ground.